wmde/query-builder/docs/adr/0000-use-toolforge-kubernetes-for-test-system.md

 ## Consequences

-This while taking advantage of modern technologies like kubernetes jobs (instead of Gridengine jobs) is fairly simple and straightforward, especially compared to having a dedicated VM and serving these as either a nodejs app or using Apache/Nginx.
+This, while taking advantage of modern technologies like kubernetes jobs (instead of Gridengine jobs), is fairly simple and straightforward, especially compared to having a dedicated VM and serving these as either a nodejs app or using Apache/Nginx.
 This can also be used in a similar manner for other simple client-side apps we will develop.

 It means at most, it would take an hour for a patch to be actually visible in the test system and it can be modified to be faster or slower depending on the need.